 (22) Most Schools have nominated an academic staff member/s to act as a Library Signatory.
 All School based requests for monographic material are channelled through the relevant Signatory, who authorises purchase of requested materials and ensures reasonable balance of expenditures across the various discipline areas within the School.
 Within each campus Library, staff with nominated subject/discipline responsibilities will also generate requests for material for which a need is identified.

-(23) Information Resources staff have compiled a UWS subject profile with each of our major suppliers.
+(23) Information Resources staff have compiled a University subject profile with each of our major suppliers.
 Electronic (and in decreasing instances paper) advice slips, advising of new and forthcoming publications are sent to Liaison Librarians and Library Signatories to inform the selection process.